smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 *  You can use a single octothorpe (#) for a local temporary table and two octothorpes (##) for a global temporary table.
 *  Local temporary tables are visible only within the session that created them, including nested stored procedures executed by that session.
 They are automatically dropped when their scope ends.
 *  Global temporary tables are available to every user's session.
-*  You can place the same constraints, except for `FOREIGN KEY` constraints, on a temp table as you can on a permanent table.
+*  You can place the same constraints, except for foreign key constraints, on a temp table as you can on a permanent table.
+*  Adding a foreign key constraint will not cause the table creation to error, but the constraint will be ignored.
 *  Indexing is allowed on temporary tables.
 *  Temporary tables reside in `tempdb`, and their metadata can be seen in the information schema.